Durobot/zon_get_fields/README.md

 For examples of how to use them, turn to the test sections in `zon_parse.zig`:

-1. Find `zonToStruct Tests` comment (line 1333) for `pub fn zonToStruct` approach - filling your struct all at once;
+1. Find `zonToStruct Tests` [comment](https://github.com/Durobot/zon_get_fields/blob/fcf26e7fa125fce56e411a293b285f746417bd15/src/zon_get_fields.zig#L1489) for `pub fn zonToStruct` approach - filling your struct all at once;
-2. Find `getFieldVal Tests` comment (line 425) for `pub fn getFieldVal`approach - fetching field values one by one, as you provide string paths to each field.
+2. Find `getFieldVal Tests` [comment](https://github.com/Durobot/zon_get_fields/blob/fcf26e7fa125fce56e411a293b285f746417bd15/src/zon_get_fields.zig#L427) for `pub fn getFieldVal`approach - fetching field values one by one, as you provide string paths to each field.

 Or check out the short examples below.